The Progressive Corporation research snapshot

 Industry trend

 Personal auto insurance is not a high-growth software market, but it has durable demand, required coverage, large addressable premiums, and rising value for data-driven underwriting.
-Telematics and segmentation favor operators that price and service risk well.
+Telematics and segmentation favor operators that price and service risk well, but the pricing cycle is normalizing.

 Valuation and margin of safety

-At roughly 11.9x TTM EPS and 4.3x book value, PGR is cheaper on current earnings than many quality compounders but expensive versus book for an insurer.
-Margin of safety depends on normalized earnings, not just the latest combined ratio.
+At roughly 10.6x TTM EPS, 13.1x forward EPS, and 3.6x book value, PGR is cheaper on trailing earnings than it was in July but still expensive versus book for an insurer.
+Margin of safety depends on normalized earnings, and analyst estimates assume EPS declines into 2026 and 2027.

 Source-backed data